mariusz-schimke/GiGraph/README.md

 #### Record builder

 The *DotRecordBuilder* class facilitates building complex record nodes.
-To give you an idea how to use it, consider the following examples that generate the same output script as the [previous example](#sub-records).
+To give you an idea how to use it, consider the following examples that generate the same output script as the [previous one](#sub-records).

 ```c#
 var builder = new DotRecordBuilder()